ChristinaLK/swc-lessons/script_capstone/README.md

 * in python console (demo briefly)
 * as script

-Create script file called `readings.py` in text editor, and have "hello world" example as initial code:
+Create script file called `readings.py` in text editor, save in directory w/ all the inflammation files, and have "hello world" example as initial code:
 ~~~
 print("hello world")